-Financial Aid Progress Policy
+Financial Aid Academic Progress Policy

-The Higher Education Act requires that a student maintain Satisfactory Academic Progress (SAP) in the course of study he/she is pursuing in order to receive financial aid under the student financial assistance programs authorized by Title IV of the Act.
-All eligible VA students follow this policy.
-These programs include the Federal Pell Grant, the Federal Supplemental Educational Opportunity Grant, the Academic Competitiveness Grant, the National Science and Mathematics Access to Retain Talent Grant, the Federal Work-Study Program, the Federal Stafford Loan, the Federal Unsubsidized Stafford Loan, and the Parent Loan for Undergraduate Students.
+The Higher Education Act requires that a student be maintaining satisfactory progress in the course of study he/she is pursuing in order to receive financial aid under the student financial assistance programs authorized by Title IV of the Act.
+These programs include the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, ACG, SMART, Federal Work-Study Program, and Federal Loan programs.